College of Liberal Arts, Education and Human Development

-The Master of Arts in Teaching program requires 33 graduate credit hours in the following areas: learner and the learning environment, teaching methodology, literacy, research, and Residency I and II (student teaching/internship).
+The Master of Arts in Teaching program requires 36-39 graduate credit hours in the following areas: learner and the learning environment, teaching methodology, literacy, research, and internship/student teaching.
 Details of the program of study for each certification option may be found at the college website at. www.uno.edu/colaehd

-Admission: In addition to the admission requirements established by the Graduate School, which include an overall grade point average of 2.5, candidates must achieve passing scores on PRAXIS I as well as the relevant PRAXIS II subject assessment.
-PRAXIS I is not required for candidates with an ACT composite score of 22, or SAT (Reading/Writing and Math) combined score of 1100 or who already have a Master's degree.
+Admission: In addition to the admission requirements established by the Graduate School which include an overall grade point average of 2.5 candidates must achieve passing scores on PRAXIS I as well as the relevant PRAXIS II subject assessment.
+PRAXIS I is not required for candidates with an ACT composite score of 22, an SAT (verbal and math) score of 1030, or who already have a Master's degree.
 The College office must have official scores.
 All candidates must submit official transcripts from each college and university attended.
 One transcript with all transfer credits is not acceptable.
-All initial advising for this program occurs via the Education Advisors.
-Following initial advising, candidates are advised by a Faculty Advisor in the Department of Curriculum, Instruction, and Special Education for the duration of their program of study.
+All initial advising for this program occurs via the Education Advisors Following initial advising, candidates are advised by a Faculty Advisor in the Department of Curriculum, Instruction and Special Education for the duration of their program of study.

 Throughout the program, candidates complete field activities in school and classroom settings.
-Field work is supported in two ways: through assigned work associated with individual classes and within Residency I and II taken at the end of the program of study.
+Field work is supported in two ways: through assigned work associated with individual classes and within a student teaching (9 credits) or internship (6 credits) experience taken at the end of the program of study.
 Field experience opportunities support candidates in meeting all national and state standards associated with their certification area.
 The program includes specific requirements for the number and type of field experience hours that must be completed as well as for the development of an electronic portfolio that aligns artifacts resulting from field work with specific professional standards.
 More information on field experience requirements may be found at the college website at www.uno.edu/colaehd .

 Requirements for Completing Program